Over the Summer, one of my big tasks is to overhaul my studio website.

-- This year I experienced a weird text break between two words that I had in bold.
+- This year I experienced a weird text break between two words I had in bold.
 It shifted the second half of the sentence two rows down on mobile.
 When I removed the bold font, it looked just fine on mobile.

-Strange things like that happen and unless you know how to code and can tweak some of those things sometimes it’s easier to just change the layout.
+Strange things like that happen, and unless you know how to code and can tweak some of those things sometimes, it’s easier just to change the layout.

 Check out My Website